wangvsa/CompDetector/README.md

 #### Train on k-delay dataset
 If k is not specified, all corrupted samples under ./training/\*/error/\*/ will be loaded.
-Here's an example of training (and testing) on 0-delay and 5-delay dataset
+Here's an example of training (and testing) on 0-delay and 5-delay dataset.
 ```console
 foo@bar:~$ ls ./training/0/error/
 0-delay/  5-delay/